Oatmeal- A Great Carbohydrate Choice For Breakfast

 Instant oatmeal has a glycemic index of 62- the which is the same as ice cream and that’s without the sugar usually added to instant varieties which effectively turns a potentially healthy food choice into a junk food.
 A fact that doesn’t stop food manufacturers from claiming it to be healthy even though it clearly isn’t.

 For decades, oatmeal has been the standard morning meal of bodybuilders and athletes.
-(Wheaties and Corn Flakes may be marketed as the breakfast of champions but unless your sport is being overweight and out of shape you’ll do best to put cold cereals on your avoid list.)
+Wheaties and Corn Flakes may have been extensively marketed for decades as the breakfast of champions but unless your sport is being overweight and out of shape you’ll do best to put such cereals on your avoid list.
 Oatmeal is high in slow burning complex carbohydrates and water-soluble fiber that not only fills you up but also stabilize your blood sugar levels.
 High as well in B vitamins, fats and proteins, oatmeal provides a calorie rich food that can help you start the day on the right foot.

 Due to the high beta-glucan and fiber levels found in oats- oatmeal was a bit of a health fad in the eighties when research found positive associations between oatmeal consumption and lower blood cholesterol.
 This lead to a glut of oat bran products on the market masquerading as healthy foods.
 Oat bran muffins, instant oatmeal and other foods containing little in the way of fiber and filled with sugars, salt and artificial ingredients were vigorously promoted as being heart friendly and in turn adding even more misinformation to the clamor of misleading nutritional information.